What is the Eisenhower Matrix?

 Also called an Eisenhower Decision Matrix, Eisenhower Box, or Urgent-Important Matrix, this approach consists of drawing a four-box square with an x-axis labeled Urgent and Not Urgent, and the y-axis labeled Important and Not Important.
 Then, group the items on your list into one of the four boxes, with the Urgent-and-Important box in the upper left requiring your immediate action.

-Origin of the Eisenhower Matrix
+What’s the History of the Eisenhower Matrix?

 President Dwight Eisenhower himself developed the concept behind what would later be called the Eisenhower Matrix, to help him prioritize and deal with the many high-stakes issues he faced as a US Army general, then as Supreme Allied Commander of NATO Forces, and eventually as president of the United States.